sycamore-rs/sycamore/docs/markdown/contribute/architecture.md

     commonly used types are `DomNode` for rendering in the browser to DOM nodes and `SsrNode` for rendering on the server to static HTML.

-  - The `sycamore::generic_node::render` module contains backend agnostic utilities for rendering nodes.
+  - The `sycamore::utils::render` module contains backend agnostic utilities for rendering nodes.

 - #### `Template`

   - `Template` is a wrapper type around a `GenericNode` that is produced by the `template!` macro.
-A `Template` can be rendered using the utilities in `sycamore::generic_node::render`.
+A `Template` can be rendered using the utilities in `sycamore::utils::render`.

 - #### `template!`